sarkaramitabh300/convert-units/README.md

 });

 convert(4).from('wat').to('cm');
-// Typescript will warm that the unit `wat` does not exist because it's not a member of the `Units` type defined above.
+// Typescript will warn that the unit `wat` does not exist because it's not a member of the `Units` type defined above.
 ```

 Types for the `allMeasures` object are also provided: